jemeepansuriya/Gujarati_App/app/src/main/java/com/example/android/miwok/readme.txt

-This is readme file.
+-> This is readme file.
-This is for testing purpose only.Thanks!!
-Adding line no. 3
-Addede line 4
-Add line 5